microsoft/TypeScript-Handbook/pages/quick-start/knockout.md

 npm install -g typescript typings
 ```

+You obviously know about TypeScript, but you might not know about typings.
 [Typings](https://www.npmjs.com/package/typings) is a package manager for grabbing definition files.

-Finally, we'll grab the declaration files for Knockout using the `typings` utility:
+Next, we'll use typings to grab the declaration files for Knockout:

 ```shell
 typings install --ambient --save knockout